Schroedingersdoraemon/dwm/README.md

     ```
 - awesomebar
     - changes the taskbar to be more like awesome
+- aspectresize
+    - resize the window with its aspect retio remain constant
+    - **Note** only works in supporting layout like *NULL*
 - columns
     - like tilling mode but no gaps
 - fullscreen